gautier-lefebvre/vscode-file-template-manager/README.md

 ### Write the configuration

 We use [`cosmiconfig`](https://www.npmjs.com/package/cosmiconfig) with the module name `filetemplatemanager` to load the configuration, so go check out their documentation to know where you can write it.
+It only looks inside the current folder.

 **TL;DR**: You can add a `.filetemplatemanagerrc.json` file at the root of your workspace folder.
+If you want JS, you can use `.filetemplatemanagerrc.js`, and export the config from that module.

+You can also use the following command.
+It initializes the configuration if it does not exist for the selected folder:
+1. Open the command palette (`ctrl+shift+p` on Windows).
+1. Select `[File template manager] Edit the configuration of a folder of the workspace`.
+1. If you already had a configuration, it will open, otherwise, it will initialize it with the defaults and open it (as a JSON file).

 ### Global configuration

-*TODO: For now if you want to create a global configuration, you need to manually add the configuration in your extension storage folder (in `AppData/Roaming/Code/User/globalStorage/gautier-lfbvr.file-template-manager`).*
+As for workspace folders, the configuration file can be initialized by using the `edit` command:
+1. Open the command palette (`ctrl+shift+p` on Windows).
+1. Select `[File template manager] Edit global configuration`.
+1. If you already had a configuration, it will open, otherwise, it will initialize it with the defaults and open it (as a JSON file).

 NB: the `templatesFolderPath` key is ignored.
 For the global file templates, the folder will always be `'.templates/'`.

-I will add a command to generate it soon.

 ## Template file name